The Equivalence of Schr\"{o}dinger and Heisenberg Pictures in Quantum Cellular Automata: Equivalence of the Schr o dinger and Heisenberg Templates of QCA

-We are now ready to address the relation between the Schr\"{o}dinger and Heisenberg templates.
-From the previous section, it is clear that given a global evolution operator $[R]$ on $\mathcal{H}_q$, a $^*$-automorphism $\gamma_{[R]}$ of $\mathcal{Z}_{W}$~\eqref{Zdef} always exists (as in eq.~\eqref{gammaR}).
-This implies that given a Schr\"{o}dinger template of QCA (Definition~\ref{qcadef}), we can always obtain the Heisenberg template (Definition~\ref{hqcadef}).
+From the above discussion, it is clear that given a global evolution operator $[R]$ on $\mathcal{H}$, a $^*$-automorphism $\gamma_{[R]}$ of $\mathcal{Z}$ always exists.
+This implies that given a Schr\"{o}dinger template, we can always obtain a Heisenberg template (Definition~\ref{hqcadef}) with equivalent dynamics, i.e., yielding the same measurement statistics as in the Schr\"{o}dinger template.

-Given the Heisenberg template of a QCA, the condition that determines if a dynamically equivalent Schr\"{o}dinger template exists is best phrased in the language of representations.
-The obvious action of $\mathcal{Z}_W$ on the basis $\mathcal{C}_q$~\eqref{sofc} of $\mathcal{H}_q$,
+Given a Heisenberg template, the condition that determines if a dynamically equivalent Schr\"{o}dinger template exists is best phrased in the language of representations.
+The obvious irreducible action of $\mathcal{Z}$ on $\mathbb{V}=\text{Span} (\mathcal{C}) $~\eqref{Vfb},